saintdle/pacman-for-k8s/README.md

 # You can see the available values by running
 helm show values veducate/pacman
 ````
+[Read this blog post](https://veducate.co.uk/how-to-create-helm-chart/) to learn how this Helm Chart was created.

 ### Using a Script for installation
 Clone repo and run ```chmod +X pacman-install.sh``` and then run file ```./pacman-install.sh```